-The key to many parenting challenges is finding ways to communicate where both your needs and your child’s needs are met.
+The key to many parenting challenges is finding ways to communicate with your child where both your needs and your child’s needs are met.
 Although this sounds simple, in the heat of the moment it is difficult to identify and differentiate

 - your needs,